Discovering High Level Patterns from Simulation Traces: Discussion

 \section{Discussion}

-\paragraph{Importance of discovered patterns} The negative importance of some patterns in Figure~\ref{fig:importance} raises questions about whether these should be ignored.
-For example, Pattern 2 is labeled ``grid cell transition'' and activates when an object transitions between cells on a $25 \times 25$ grid overlaid on the image.
-This is expected to trigger at high frequency during simulation, introducing clutter that could potentially confuse downstream reasoning.
-The need for mapping grid-cell identities back to locations in the video may exacerbate reasoning for the LM.
-However, Pattern 18 builds on Pattern 2 by summarizing sequences of cell transitions into coarse directions (e.g., ``north-east'', ``south-west'').
-Interestingly, this higher-level abstraction has a substantially larger impact, and is the most beneficial pattern for Phyre performance.
-This is intriguing but we leave investigations into hierarchies of patterns for future work.
+\paragraph{Ensemble library ablation.} The ensemble library, which groups code with diverse pattern activating behaviour and learns reliability scores, provides a more stable and robust set of annotations for downstream tasks.
+We perform an ablation of using a single library (without the ensemble optimization) by evaluating the best performing piece of code for each label from the code pool, across multiple runs.
+Despite this direct approach not benefiting from noise reduction via ensemble optimization, the results in Table~\ref{tab:deepphy-results-ablation} show that the simpler approach is still viable.
+The main difference is in the standard deviation compared to the values in Table~\ref{tab:deepphy-results}, which improves downstream performance.

-\paragraph{Patterns as helpful abstractions.} By translating simulation data into annotations of high-level events, patterns enable LMs to focus on salient physical interactions, improving their ability to answer questions and select actions (Figure~\ref{fig:ablation}).
-However, not all patterns are equally beneficial, and some introduce noise if they trigger too frequently or lack semantic clarity (Figure~\ref{fig:importance}).
-Yet such patterns could serve as stepping stones to the discovery of important patterns when combined with others (case in point, Pattern 18).
-A possible reason for the effectiveness of patterns to improve Phyre task performance more than Q\&A accuracy is that patterns are designed to capture physical interactions, a vital aspect of Phyre tasks, whereas Q\&A enquires about details that may not align with the patterns.
-Additionally, Phyre tasks are more difficult than Q\&A questions, so the benefits of patterns may be more pronounced.
-The pattern library serves as a structured interface that bridges the gap between raw simulation data and LM reasoning capabilities and the resulting annotations complement video data to improve downstream tasks such as summarization and reward synthesis.
+\paragraph{Patterns as helpful abstractions.} By translating simulation data into annotations of high-level patterns, learned libraries enable LMs to focus on salient physical interactions, improving their ability to select actions in complex physics environments (Figure~\ref{fig:library_size_plus_convergence})(a).
+The pattern library serves as a structured interface that bridges the gap between raw simulation data and LM reasoning capabilities and the resulting annotations complement image data to improve downstream tasks such as summarization and reward synthesis.

+\paragraph{Patterns for summarization.} The results of the human survey (Figure~\ref{fig:survey_plus_opt}(a)) show that the learned pattern library provides annotations that are more helpful for summarization than raw image data alone.
+Thus, the patterns capture salient physical interactions that are relevant to the dynamics of the environment.
+The fact that LLM-generated annotations were rated just as accurate as human-generated annotations shows that our method can be effective autonomously, without the need for human labeling.
+This important result reassures us that learned pattern libraries can provide a scalable way to generate useful annotations for summarization tasks in physics environments.